Chocolate Toffee Cashew Clusters

 Instructions

-- In a microwave safe bowl, melt together the chocolate chips and shortening.
-Melt on the 50% power setting in 30-45 second increments stopping to stir each cycle.
+• In a microwave safe bowl, melt together the chocolate chips and shortening.
+Melt on the 50% power or using the melt function in 30-45 second increments stopping to stir each cycle.
 Repeat until completely smooth.
+(Alternately, use a double boiler on the stovetop.)

-- Allow to sit until hardened or refrigerate to set more quickly.
+• Allow to sit at room temperature until set or refrigerate to speed up the process.

 Nutrition